Habit Tracking

 3

-iPhone users: Streaks or Productive.
-Android users: Loop or HabitNow.
-All-device / web users: Expirel.
-If you switch between devices regularly, choose a web-based or multi-platform app with cloud sync.
+iPhone only: Streaks or Productive.
+Android only: Loop or HabitNow.
+Any device or web: Expirel.
+If you switch between devices regularly, choose a browser-based or cloud-synced tool so your data travels with you.

 4